-As we head into the final stretch of October, this week’s drug testing landscape reveals some troubling trends that should concern employers across the UK.
-From escalating substance use in secure facilities to the dangerous cocktail of synthetic cannabinoids being sold to young people, the week has served up several critical reminders of why workplace vigilance matters more than ever.
+As we head into the final stretch of October, this week’s drug testing landscape reveals troubling trends that should concern employers across the UK.
+From escalating substance use in secure facilities to dangerous synthetic cannabinoids being sold to young people, the week has served up several critical reminders of why workplace vigilance matters.

 The Ketamine Crisis: Eight Times More People in Treatment